electric-sql/electric/docs/integrations/drivers/server/postgres.md

 const conn = ElectricDatabase(client, 'name-of-database')
 const electric = await electrify(conn, schema, config)

-// Connect to Electric, passing along your authentication token
+// Connect to the sync service, passing along your authentication token
 // See Usage -> Authentication for more details. await electric.connect('your token')
 ```